tewarid/yocto-raspberry-pi/README.md

 #### Layers and Recipes

 The embedded Linux system is built from recipes available in the following layers.
-A recipe typically builds one software package for the target machine, and its native, native SDK, debug, development, and documentation packages.
+A recipe typically builds one software package for the target machine, and its native, native SDK, debug, development, source, and documentation packages.

 - poky - core Yocto Project container layer that provides
   - meta - [openembedded-core](https://layers.openembedded.org/layerindex/branch/master/layer/openembedded-core/) distro-less layer